Ttimofeyka/Rave/README.md

 ## Dependencies

 * `llvm-11` (including clang-11)
+    **You can also use LLVM-10 and LLVM-12.
+To use clang version 12 and higher, you will most likely need the "-no-pie" flag.**
 * dub and ldc (or dmd/gdc) compiler **(ldc is recommended)**
 * mingw (if you need cross-compilation or you are using Windows)